tsensei/OverTheWire-Bandit-Walkthrough/README.md

     .hidden
 </pre>

-Then we can simple cat the hidden file to retrieve the password.
+Then we can simply `cat` the hidden file to retrieve the password.

 <pre>
     bandit3@bandit:~/inhere$ cat .hidden